kaychess/recipe-app-api2/project setup.md

 -> new secret

-Try using name as `SEMANTIC_RELEASE_SECRET` Or as required.
+Try using name as `[PROJECT_NAME]_TOKEN` Or as required.
 Copy the personal token you generated in above section creating a github token.

 ### Configuring Git Actions for semantic release.